• Skip to primary navigation

 There's lots of flavored popcorn recipes out there, and there's lots of ways to approach them.
 In this Moose Munch recipe, feel free to use any kind of nuts that you want, or skip them entirely.
 You can use microwave popcorn, pop kernels over the stove, or buy plain pre-popped popcorn.
 We had a bag of kernels hanging around the house, so we popped our own popcorn.
 If you aren't sure how to go about doing that, here's a quick tutorial:

 How to make popcorn on the stove: Using a large heavy bottom saucepan, toss in a couple of individual kernels and about 2 TBS of oil.
 Cover the pan with a lid.
 Heat on medium heat until you hear those few kernels pop.
-Quickly add 1/2 cup of kernels and return the lid to the pot.
+Quickly add ½ cup of kernels and return the lid to the pot.
 Begin shaking the pan continuously as the popcorn pops, and remove from heat once the popping subsides to one pop per 2-3 seconds.
-This will yield about 16 cups of popped popcorn, so if you’re making homemade Moose Munch, you’ll have a bit extra to salt and flavor however you like!
+This will yield about 16 cups of popped popcorn, so if you're making homemade Moose Munch, you'll have a bit extra to salt and flavor however you like!

 Dark Chocolate Caramel Popcorn (Moose Munch Copycat)

-4.6 from 12 reviews
+4.6 from 13 reviews

-Total time: 5 hours 15 mins
+• Total Time: 5 hours 15 mins

-Serves: 8-10 servings
+• Yield: 8-10 servings

 Ingredients